BA Hons, Advanced Level 6 Dip HIC.

-Life is challenging in a whole host of ways.
+Life can be really hard, in a whole host of ways.
+That's why you're here.
 Perhaps you are experiencing self doubt, emotional pain, a feeling of stuckness, or of life not being what you had hoped.
-You might be trying to meet these feelings in a variety of ways - through behaviours, relationships, substances or work, for example.
+You might be trying to avoid these feelings through behaviours, relationships, substances or work, for example.
+Maybe you find yourself in the same argument/situation/relationship over and over again and want to change it.
 Maybe you simply want to find out more about yourself and the inner mechanisms causing you to respond to life in the way that you do.
-Therapy can help with this process.
+Therapy can help with all of this.

-It can be a difficult process and I will support you through it in our sessions.
-There's no such thing as 'getting it wrong'.
+Therapy can be a difficult process that requires real commitment and work.
+It won't always feel positive or easy, and I will support you through it in our sessions.
+There's no such thing as you 'getting it wrong'.

 Training, qualifications & experience